Grants: the basics

 3. Your industry sector

-Funding can be limited and subject to restrictions in certain sectors defined by the European Commission.
-Any applications that are made for grants will be closely inspected by the Commission.
+Funding can be limited and subject to restrictions in certain sectors defined by the organisation providing the funding.

 4. The purpose of the grant

 Grants are often awarded for a specific purpose such as purchasing machinery, improving offices, increasing employment or developing export markets.

 Grant bodies prefer to see specific targets and results - often compatible with their own objectives.

 As well as making an assessment of the benefits of your project, the awarding body will expect a high level of commitment from you and your business and for the project to be commercially viable.